medi-torimorta/farmers-attributes/README.md

 **green_thumb**
 Chance (0.0-1.0) for crops planted by the player to become their Large variants upon reaching max growth state, or give double drops upon harvesting if a large variant is unavailable.
 Large variants can only appear when grown naturally (no bonemeal)
-Currently, only large carrots and beetroots are implemented.

 **zesty_culinary**
 If 1+, gain the Appetite MobEffect for 30 seconds upon crafting food.